Buzzsprout vs Transistor 2026: Which Podcast Host Is Right for You?

 Transistor wins decisively for podcasters with multiple shows.
 The unlimited podcast inclusion at no additional cost provides significant value.
 Buzzsprout works fine for a single podcast but becomes costly and awkward for networks.

-Private Podcasting
+Which Platform Handles Private Podcasting Better?

 Private podcasting powers internal company communications, premium subscriber content, and exclusive feeds for paying members.